opendocsg/slw-judgments-backfill/2012_SGHC_18/report.md

 **Applicable law**

 42     The type of resulting trust relevant here is the “presumed intention resulting trust”, sometimes referred to as the “presumed resulting trust” (“PIRT”).
-The law relating to this type of trust was comprehensively considered and set out in _Lau Siew Kim v Yeo Guan Chye Terence and another_ [2008] 2 SLR(R) 108 (“ _Lau Siew Kim_ ”).
+The law relating to this type of trust was comprehensively considered and set out in _Lau Siew Kim v Yeo Guan Chye Terence and another_ <span class="citation">[2008] 2 SLR(R) 108</span> (“ _Lau Siew Kim_ ”).

 43     This type of resulting trust arises as a consequence of a lack of intention to benefit the recipient.
 There are two ways that it may arise – first, by means of presumption (unless it can be shown that the transfer was _indeed_ intended to benefit the recipient); and second, independently of the presumption so long as it can be shown that the transfer was not intended to benefit the recipient.